 コンテンツにスキップ

-[The Magic of Art 03] Experience making things at the Yokohama Museum of Art's "Children's Atelier"
+[The Magic of Art 03] An experience creating at the Yokohama Museum of Art's "Children's Atelier"

 【アートの魔法03】横浜美術館「子どものアトリエ」でつくる体験を

-(Top image: From left: Yasushi Sonoda and Momo Takiguchi)
+(Top image: From left, Taishi Sonoda and Momo Takiguchi)

-Cultivate the desire to give it a try!
+Fostering the desire to "give it a try!"

 Photography: Ken Kato

-"Children's Atelier" is a specialized facility that provides programs aimed at children from preschool to 12 years old, with the aim of allowing them to encounter art through hands-on experience.
+"Children's Atelier" is a specialized facility that offers programs aimed at introducing children from preschool age to 12 years old to art through hands-on experiences.

-The three rooms, a playroom, a craft room, and a light and sound studio, as well as the courtyard, were secured from the design stage, creating a spacious space for children.
-Since the museum opened, many children from Yokohama and beyond have been enjoying art freely here through "Programs for Schools" and individual art and art appreciation programs.
+The three rooms—a playroom, a craft room, and a light and sound studio—along with a courtyard, which were reserved from the design stage, provide a spacious area for children.
+Since its opening, many children from Yokohama and other areas have enjoyed art freely here through "programs for schools" and individual art and art appreciation programs.

--What did you two educators do during the closure?
+—What were you two educators doing during the museum's closure?

-We held art classes such as the "Hermit Crab Program" at our temporary Sonoda base, "PLOT 48."
-Taking advantage of the space's different appearance from the museum, we also prepared programs that parents and children could participate in, and many people participated.
+We held arts workshops such as the "Hermit Crab Program" at Sonoda's temporary base, "PLOT 48."
+Taking advantage of the space's different atmosphere from a typical art museum, we also prepared programs that parents and children could participate in together, and many people took part.

-Takiguchi: I sorted through about 30,000 carefully stored positive films that recorded our activities going back 30 years.
-I looked back at the important records of the workshops, checked the condition of the films, and compiled them.
+Takiguchi: I organized approximately 30,000 positive films that had been carefully preserved, documenting our activities from the past 30 years.
+I reviewed the important records of the workshops, checked the condition of the films, and compiled them.

-Through this work, we can also feel something by seeing the children's work and efforts.
-I think we will be able to offer new programs that are born from this in the future.
+Through these activities, we can gain insights and experiences from seeing the children's artwork and projects.
+We believe we can offer new programs born from these experiences in the future.

 I want to try it myself!
-Cherish your feelings
+Cherish that feeling.

 Photography: Shinichiro Mikuriya

--The "Everyone's Free Zone" will start in November.
+—The "Everyone's Free Zone" will start in November, right?

-This program allows children to freely create using three materials: Sonoda clay, paint, and paper.
-These three materials are the ones we have mainly used up until now, and are suitable for children to see, touch, and try out for themselves.
+This program allows children to freely experience sculpting using three materials: Sonoda clay, paint, and paper.
+These three materials are ones we have primarily used in the past and are well-suited for children to see, touch, and try for themselves.

 Takiguchi: Soft clay is interesting, isn't it?

-For parents of preschool children, we also recommend the "First Time Creative Play" event, held on weekdays.
-Children can freely paint with four colors of paint (red, blue, yellow, and white), make colored water, and spend time relaxing.
+For parents and children of preschool age, we also recommend our weekday "First Art and Craft Play" sessions.
+Children can freely paint with four colors—red, blue, yellow, and white—make colored water, and have a wonderful time.

 Text by Mai Shimura (editor/writer)